UPDATED: Aug 10, 2020

 It’s all about you.
 We want to help you make the right coverage choices.

 Advertiser Disclosure: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
 We partner with top insurance providers.
 This doesn’t influence our content.
 Our opinions are our own.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 There was a time when living with your partner without getting married first was considered taboo — but these days, times are changing.

-Even if you don’t have a marriage certificate to certify that your love is true, you and your domestic partner may still exemplify many of the same attributes — such as settling down, combining insurance policies, and just driving more carefully in general — which your insurance provider would like to reward with discounted domestic partner auto insurance.
+Even if you don’t have a marriage certificate to certify that your love is true, you and your domestic partner may still exemplify many of the same attributes — such as settling down, combining insurance policies, and just driving more carefully in general — which your insurance provider would like to reward, just like auto insurance discounts for married couples, with discounted domestic partner auto insurance.

 For starters, you’re going to need to do some research on the laws surrounding civil unions and domestic partnerships in your state and county.
-Different states have different qualifications, and will require different documents as proof.
+Different states have different qualifications and will require different documents as proof.